News! New preprint by Leyao Wang using machine learning on 100-year old novels to predict which ones are still being read (i.e., timeless)!

 We study human memory and spontaneous thought.

-What makes an experience sticky -- likely to form a lasting memory or shape our spontaneous thoughts?
+What makes an experience sticky -- likely to form a lasting memory or linger in our thoughts?

 philosophy